snap-stanford/MetroMaps/README.md

 	python2.7 mmrun.py configuration.yaml

-Default `lotr.yaml` configuration works on the Lord of the Rings domain, and outputs the final MetroMap into `lotr.mm`
+Default `lotr.yaml` configuration works on the Lord of the Rings domain.
+See the details in `lotr.yaml` and `mm/default.yaml`

 # Writing your own configuration file